dbashford/mimosa/README.md

   Many little bits and pieces, but the big ones are, in no certain order:

- * More require support: map path verification and inclusion, shim path verification, handle plugin depedencies, path fallbacks
+ * More require support: shim path verification, handle plugin depedencies, path fallbacks
  * More compilers across the board
  * example skeletons with things like Backbone/Chaplin/Angular/Ember, Bootstrap, etc
  * Tests for the Mimosa codebase